-eDisclosure (sometimes known as eDiscovery) is a complex process.
+eDisclosure Services (sometimes known as eDiscovery) is a complex process.
 With automated tools available some opt to manage these in-house but, unless highly skilled and experienced personnel are involved in the process, there is no guarantee that these tools will be used to their maximum effect or that mistakes will not be made.
 Given that the ultimate goal is court acceptance, many firms opt to work in partnership with an expert eDisclosure Managed Service provider.

 SRM’s forensic team, established in 2002, is drawn from law enforcement, government agencies and military with over 60 years’ combined experience.
 The team has delivered thousands of cases supporting law firms, government agencies and commercial organisations in the accurate production of case papers and reports to be tendered in court.
 The following case studies show, in brief, the added value we bring to real-life eDisclosure cases.